ttntm/ttntm/src/about.md

 Details regarding the hardware and the software I currently use can be found on the [/uses page](/uses).

+## This Website

+There's a [Changelog](/changelog) that contains all the major changes this website has gone through over the years.

-**The tech stack used for this site in its current state:**
+The tech stack used for the current version is:

 - Eleventy
 - PostCSS
 - Netlify

-This site doesn't use any JavaScript and it's total uncompressed size is less than 100KB.
+This website doesn't contain any JavaScript and it's total uncompressed size is less than 100KB.

 {% include "about.stats.njk" %}

-You're welcome to scroll through the [Changelog](/changelog) for additional details regarding the current and previous versions of this website.

 ## Like it here?